-It is hard to believe that the economic impact of six ice-capable patrol ships being built at the Halifax Shipyard is felt nearly 6,100 kilometers away on the Capilano First Nations Reserve in Vancouver.
+It is hard to believe that the economic impact of six ice-capable patrol ships being built at the Halifax Shipyard is felt nearly 6,100 kilometres away on the Capilano First Nations Reserve in Vancouver.

 However, when the Royal Canadian Navy’s new fleet of Arctic and Offshore Patrol Ships (AOPS) sail along Canada’s coastline including the High Arctic, they will incorporate technologies built right across the country.
 True to its name, Canada’s National Shipbuilding Strategy is an exciting endeavour impacting over 250 organizations that employ thousands of Canadians from across the country.